Siege of Mandalore: Casting

 Ray Park reprised his role of Maul from The Phantom Menace through motion capture.

-Numerous cast members from previous seasons of Star Wars: The Clone Wars returned for the final season and final arc, including Ashley Eckstein, Matt Lanter, James Arnold Taylor, Dee Bradley Baker, and Sam Witwer.
+Numerous cast members from previous seasons of The Clone Wars returned for the final season and final arc, including Ashley Eckstein, Matt Lanter, James Arnold Taylor, Dee Bradley Baker, and Sam Witwer.
 Most of the main cast was informed that the series was to be revived in February 2018, a few months prior to the official announcement in July.
 Multiple cast members had to rewatch previous episodes to be able to match their previous performances, due to the length of time that had elapsed since The Clone Wars was last filmed, and some had voiced older versions of their characters in the interim and had to readjust their voices to the younger versions.
-Ray Stevenson and Sharmila Devar reprise their roles from Star Wars Rebels, and Vanessa Marshall, who starred as Hera Syndulla in that series, cameos as Rook Kast in two episodes of the arc.
-Donald Faison, who portrayed a character in Star Wars Resistance, cameos as a different character in "Old Friends Not Forgotten".
+Ray Stevenson and Sharmila Devar reprise their roles from Rebels, and Vanessa Marshall, who starred as Hera Syndulla in that series, cameos as Rook Kast in two episodes of the arc.
+Donald Faison, who portrayed a character in Resistance, cameos as a different character in "Old Friends Not Forgotten".
 This was the third of a string of cameos of Resistance cast members in the seventh season of The Clone Wars, as Bobby Moynihan and Josh Brener had cameoed in previous episodes.
 The voices of Silas Carson, Hayden Christensen, Samuel L. Jackson, and Ian McDiarmid are featured in "Shattered" through archival footage from Revenge of the Sith.

 The lightsaber duel in "The Phantom Apprentice" utilized motion capture, requiring actors to physically portray Maul and Ahsoka.
 Maul's motion capture was performed by Ray Park, who originated the character in The Phantom Menace.
 Park met supervising director Dave Filoni at a Star Wars Celebration, and after discussing his collaboration with longtime Maul voice actor Sam Witwer in Solo: A Star Wars Story, it was decided that he would return again for The Clone Wars.
 Opposite Park, stunt actress Lauren Mary Kim portrayed Ahsoka.
-She was the first actress to physically portray Ahsoka, prior to the character's appearance in The Mandalorian, in which she was portrayed by Rosario Dawson.
-Filoni also voiced a droid named Cheep in the arc, following his voicing of similar droid Chopper in Star Wars Rebels.
+She was the first actress to physically portray Ahsoka, prior to the character's appearance in the second season of The Mandalorian, in which she was portrayed by Rosario Dawson.
+Filoni also voiced a droid named Cheep in the arc, following his voicing of similar droid Chopper in Rebels.